michioxd/bakafiles/README.md

 <b>NOTE:</b> This project is being development, use at your risk

 ## ARCHIVED REPOSITORY!!
 Thanks for following, but this project will unmaintenance.
-We currently development a new project inheritance from bakafiles
+We currently development a new project inheritance from bakafiles, can control your hosting ..:)) yeah same cPanel or DirectAdmin :)

 ## Screenshot
 <img src="https://raw.githubusercontent.com/michioxd/bakafiles/main/chrome_bIzCJ803Xm.png">